Ahmadmosadq1/holbertonschool-low_level_programming/bit_manipulation/README.md

 1 - print_binary:

-- We assume the largest size for an int is 4 bytes (32 bits) and use a for loop to print out the binary number.
+- We assume the largest size for an int is 8 bytes (64 bits) for long int and use a for loop to print out the binary number.
 - To print the exact number of bits for a decimal number with no sign and no BS, the MSB should always be 1.
-- We loop from the MSB of the 32-bit binary number, starting at bit 31 and decrementing by 1, shifting until the condition ((n >> bit) & 1) is True.
+- We loop from the MSB of the 64-bit binary number, starting at bit 63 and decrementing by 1, shifting until the condition ((n >> bit) & 1) is True.
 - (n >> bit) shifts the number to the right — for example, 5 in binary is 00101.
 - The first loop checks from the 31st bit down to 0, each time checking ((n >> bit) & 1).
 - If ((n >> bit) & 1) == 0, meaning the result is 0, the condition is False and we continue the loop.